Quasi-Local Energy of a Charged Rotating Object Described by the Kerr-Newman Metric: Introduction

 In this paper the quasi-local energy (QLE) as given by Brown and York \cite{Brown:1992br} of a charged rotating object which is described by the Kerr-Newman metric is calculated.
 For this purpose the quasi-local surface energy density is integrated over surfaces with constant $r$ in Boyer-Lindquist coordinates.
 The object could be a black hole even though charged black holes play only a minor role in astrophysics.
 Previous work has dealt with their uncharged counterparts already \cite{Schmekel:2018wbl} which are more interesting in astrophysical considerations.

 The main application is seen in applying the QLE to models which describe elementary particles by the Kerr-Newman metric.
 Interest in this idea can be traced back at least to a remark by Carter \cite{PhysRev.174.1559} who pointed out that the magnetic moment of the electron as described by the Dirac equation agrees with the value which can be assigned to this metric (cf. also \cite{PhysRev.174.1559}).
 More recently the idea has been further elaborated on by Burinskii (cf. \cite{Burinskii:2005mm} and the references therein).
+Purely electromagnetic models treating the electron as a charged spinning ring have not proven successful in removing the singular behavior of the self-energy \cite{LyndenBell:2004fk}.
+In classical electrodynamics the reason for the self-energy problem has been well understood (cf. \cite{Low:1997fy,Endres:1992fb}).

 Hadrons were also treated as Kerr-Newman black holes \cite{Oldershaw:2007cy} because of striking similarities \cite{Sivaram1977,Salam1978}.
 However, the focus of this article is on leptons only.